-The Master of Arts in Teaching program prepares candidates to teach students in grades Pre K-6.
+The Master of Arts in Teaching program prepares candidates to teach students in grades PreK-6.
 Drawn from research and theories in child development, teaching and learning, the course work and field experiences prepare teacher candidates to employ an interdisciplinary approach to instruction that reflects an understanding of the diverse nature of learners and their families.

-Course Requirements Credit Hours ELED 510.
-Creativity and the Arts in Elementary Education 3 ELED 533.
-Children and Mathematics II: Data, Chance and Space 3 ELED 621.
-Practicum in Teachers and Learners as Inquirers 3 ELED 632.
-Inquiry in Elementary Education 3 READ 590.
-Reading Across the Curriculum 3 ELED 570.
-Learning and Teaching in an Elementary Setting 3 ELED 641.
-Families, Schools and Communities 2 ELED 690.
-Internship in Teaching 8 Elective 3
+Course Requirements Credit Hours

+ELED 510.
+Creativity and the Arts in Elementary Education 3

+ELED 533.
+Children and Mathematics II: Data, Chance and Space 3

+ELED 621.
+Practicum in Teachers and Learners as Inquirers 2

+ELED 622.
+Seminar in Inquiry 1

+ELED 632.
+Inquiry in Elementary Education 3

+READ 595.
+Reading Across the Curriculum 3

+ELED 570.
+Learning and Teaching in an Elementary Setting 3

+ELED 641.
+Families, Schools and Communities 2

+ELED 690.
+Internship in Teaching 8

+Elective 3